saurabhp75/saurabhp75.github.io/_notes/javascript.md

 ## Arrow functions

 - It is a compact syntax for function expressions.
+- Good for one line functions.
+- They don't have their own `this` keyword.
 - Special syntax for arrow functions with one argument.
-- implicit return: Works only if there is one expression in the body of the function
+- implicit return: Works only if there is one expression in the body of the function.
+- We should not use arrow function as an object's method, as `this` will point to the lexical scope and not the caller, ie object.

 ```javascript
 // function expression